Gets or sets the cursor that displays when the mouse pointer is over this element. This is a dependency property.

 public function get Cursor () : Cursor public function set Cursor (value : Cursor)

 Property ValueType: System.Windows.Input.Cursor

 The cursor to display.
-The default value is defined as Nothing per this dependency property.
+The default value is defined as a null reference (Nothing in Visual Basic) per this dependency property.
 However, the practical default at run time will come from a variety of factors.